solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 #### Public Access

-By default, when you create a Azure Databse for MySQL, it allows access to internet based clients, including other Azure services.
-If this is an undesriable state, firewall access control lists (ACLs) can limit access to hosts that fall within the allowed trusted IP address ranges.
+By default, when you create a Azure Database for MySQL, it allows access to internet based clients, including other Azure services.
+If this is an undesirable state, firewall access control lists (ACLs) can limit access to hosts that fall within the allowed trusted IP address ranges.

 Firewall rules are set at the server level, meaning that they govern